simjanos-dev/LinguaCafe/README.md

 You must enable DeepL translate for each language on the Admin -> Dictionaries page.

 ## Jellyfin configuration
-You can the network configuration from this example to connect Jellyfin's network with LinguaCafe.
+You can use the network configuration from this example to connect Jellyfin's network with LinguaCafe.
 There are probably multiple ways to do it, the only requirement is that linguacafe-webserver should be able to reach Jellyfin's server to make API requests.

 ```
 version: '3.5'